genwebcorp/genjax/README.md

 #### Choose a `jaxlib`

 GenJAX does not manage the version of `jaxlib` that you use in your execution environment.
 The exact version of `jaxlib` can change depending upon the target deployment hardware (CUDA, CPU, Metal).
-It is your responsibility to install a version of `jaxlib` which is compatible with the `jax` bounds in GenJAX (as specified in `pyproject.toml`).
+It is your responsibility to install a version of `jaxlib` which is compatible with the JAX bounds (`jax = "^0.4.10"` currently) in GenJAX (as specified in `pyproject.toml`).

 #### Setting up the environment